ChasNelson1990/chasnelson.co.uk/content/post/20170619_intro/index.md

 ---
 ## About The Author

 Hi!
-My name is **Chas Nelson** and I&#8217;m an interdisciplinary scientist with a background in computational microscopy and bioimaging.
+My name is **Chas Nelson** and I'm an interdisciplinary scientist with a background in computational microscopy and bioimaging.
 My research interests are at the interface where microscopy, computer science and biology must come together to answer important biological questions.
-I&#8217;m also very interested in multidisciplinarity and interdisciplinarity as concepts across teaching, research, funding and policy.
-I&#8217;m the author of this little blog and you can find out more about me at my <a href="https://www.chasnelson.co.uk/" rel="noopener">personal webpages</a>.
+I'm also very interested in multidisciplinarity and interdisciplinarity as concepts across teaching, research, funding and policy.
+I'm the author of this little blog and you can find out more about me at my [personal webpages]({{< ref "/">}}).

 <!--more-->